EBI-Metagenomics/EMG-docs/docs/faqs.rst

 Do you have an API?
 -------------------
 Yes, we do.
-In the beginning of December 2017 we have released a first version of our new `RESTful API <http://emg-docs.readthedocs.io/en/latest/api.html>`_, which provides a rich search and retrieval interface for programmatic access to our data.
+In the beginning of December 2017 we have released a first version of our new :ref:`RESTful API <restapi>`, which provides a rich search and retrieval interface for programmatic access to our data.

 How can I download several sets of data?
 ----------------------------------------